mingyuanzhou/Beta-Diffusion/README.md

 Plot_BetaDiff.ipynb
 ```

-To evaluate the trained Beta Diffsuion model, first place both the checkpoint 'filename.pkl', which stores the model, and the json file 'training_options.json', which stores model paramerers used for training, into a folder, such as 'plots/checkpoint_beta_KLUB/', and then run the following code:
+To evaluate the trained Beta Diffusion model, first place both the checkpoint 'filename.pkl', which stores the model, and the json file 'training_options.json', which stores model parameters used for training, into a folder, such as 'plots/checkpoint_beta_KLUB/', and then run the following code:

 ```bash
 #Generate 50000 images, using NFEs=200